 Another factor is the RepRap international movement to develop open source hardware and software platforms for 3D printing.
 Reprap printers use standard buy-at-a-hardware-store parts or ones that the printer itself can make.
 This means that anyone can buy and assemble a printer to learn many details of their mechanics and operation.
 Once understood a printer of any size could theoretically be constructed.
 In ceramics the focus is on the print head and how to deliver a thick paste to it, extrude it an a constant rate and be able to turn the flow on and off in an instant.
 The latter can be a real challenge and one solution is to pressure-feed the paste to a print head having a barrel and auger like a pugmill and control the auger using a stepper motor to feed the actual extruder nozzle.

-A major challenge is making it set fast enough so that the next layer applied over it will have a firm base.
-When plastics are extruded they simply cool and firm up, but a clay paste must set.
-Solutions may involve additions of polymers or other materials to set the clay paste and finding ways to pressure-deliver stiff pastes of low water content.
-When large objects, like an entire kiln are printed, fans and the extra time may be enough to enable a strong enough structure.
-In some types of 3D printing support structures are printing at the same time and these are later removed, this could be practical for ceramics also.
+A major challenge is making the clay set fast enough so that the next layer applied over it will have a firm base.
+When plastics are extruded in typical home 3D printers they simply cool and firm up, but clay pastes are soft and fragile.
+Additions of polymers can help set them after extrusion.
+Augmenting the water with alcohol (e.g. ethanol is preferred over isopropyl alcohol because it carries off more water as it evaporates) speeds evaporation.
+Pure ethanol and clay is flammable and the plasticity and dry strength are poor.
+But 50:50 water:ethanol is not flammable and workability is excellent.
+However, even though the clay feels cold evaporation does not proceed that quickly, it needs a fan to stiffen up fast enough.
+Under greater pressure stiffer pastes of lower water content can be delivered.
+When large objects are printed, fans and the extra time between layer delivery may be enough to enable structural integrity.
+In some types of 3D printing, support structures of a different material are printed with the item and these are later removed, this could be practical for ceramics also.

 An exciting technology is laser fusing of powder, even metal powder.
 In this way stainless steel can be printed.
 This enables printing complex molds for dust pressing of tiles.

-The computer board on a common RepRap 3D printer
+The controller board on a common RepRap 3D printer

 The movable printing bed on a common 3D RepRap printer